RIGrunner Frequently Asked Questions

 What mounting considerations do I need to consider?It should be located where it is easy to get to and central to all the units that will be connected to it.
 Remember that the power supply cable has all the current on it so if you have a choice put it close to your power source.
 It should be in a cool dry location, this is especially important with a mobile setup.

-For full details see our RIGrunner Optips and Support pages.
+For full details, see our RIGrunner support pages.

-The only tools you should need is our Gardner Bender GS88 crimper, or equivalent and a pair of wire strippers.
+The only tools you should need is our PWRcrimp tool or equivalent, and a pair of wire strippers.